Tyrone Benskin Tyrone Benskin

 Tyrone Benskin (actra, caea, uda/s)

-Mr. Benskin’s voice may be recognizable as he has a number of commercials presently on air as well as having lent his tones to such animated characters as Kobalt in “Flash Gordon” and Rousso in the muppet style pre-school series “Whimzie’s House”.
+His voice is recognizable from both commercials and animation having played such characters as Kobalt in “Flash Gordon” and Rousso in the muppet style pre-school series “Whimzie’s House”.
+He is a published songwriter and composer; a director and writer.